duniter/duniter/doc/Protocol.md

 A certification is only the *signature* over a complete self-certification flavoured with a signature date.

+##### Inline format

+Certification may exists under *inline format*, which is a more precise format than just the signature, and described under a simple line.
+Here is general structure:

+    PUBKEY_FROM:PUBKEY_TO:TIMESTAMP:SIGNATURE

+Where

+  * `PUBKEY_FROM` is the certification public key
+  * `PUBKEY_TO` is the public key whose identity is being certified
+  * `TIMESTAMP` is the certification date
+  * `SIGNATURE` is the certification

 ##### Example

 If we have the following complete self-certification: